 - Cons: High cost, especially since you’ll need another air compressor as well; finite number of tire inflations; needs to be refilled, which requires time and money; large tanks take up space in car and add cargo weight

-Here’s an overview of the various parts of an air compressor.
-I’ve include some of the ratings such as pressure, duty cylce and air flow, that you can use to determine which one will suit your vehicle and needs as well as provide guidance on how to use.
+Here’s an overview of the various parts of a 4×4 air compressor.
+I’ve included some of the ratings such as pressure, duty cycle, and airflow, that you can use to determine which one will suit your vehicle and needs as well as provide guidance on how to use.

 Parts of an Air Compressor